 Top-earning celebs under 30

-1: Lady Gaga is once again the top-earning celebrity under the age of 30, according to the latest ranking from Forbes.
-The singer earned $80 million over the past year.
-REUTERS/Tim Chong
+1: Taylor Swift, at just twenty-two, was the top-earning celebrity under the age of 30 over the past year, according to the latest ranking from Forbes.
+The singer earned $57 million in the last year.
+REUTERS/Robert Galbraith

-1: Lady Gaga is once again the top-earning celebrity under the age of 30, according to the latest ranking from Forbes.
-The singer earned $80 million over the past year.
-REUTERS/Tim Chong
+1: Taylor Swift, at just twenty-two, was the top-earning celebrity under the age of 30 over the past year, according to the latest ranking from Forbes.
+The singer earned $57 million in the last year.
+REUTERS/Robert Galbraith

-2: Justin Bieber is second with earnings of $58 million.
-REUTERS/Mario Anzuoni

-2: Justin Bieber is second with earnings of $58 million.
-REUTERS/Mario Anzuoni

 Next Slideshows